claranet/terraform-azurerm-managed-grafana/README.md

 This module is optimized to work with the [Claranet terraform-wrapper](https://github.com/claranet/terraform-wrapper) tool which set some terraform variables in the environment needed by this module.
 More details about variables set by the `terraform-wrapper` available in the [documentation](https://github.com/claranet/terraform-wrapper#environment).

-⚠️ Since modules version v8.0.0, we do not maintain/check anymore the compatibility with [Hashicorp Terraform](https://github.com/hashicorp/terraform/).
-Instead, we recommend to use [OpenTofu](https://github.com/opentofu/opentofu/).

 ```hcl
 data "azuread_group" "admin" {